Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 jars must be installed again for each update to a new release.
 On the other hand, when the jar is already on every node, then the `-libjars` command line option is not needed.

-# Running Hadoop wordcount with Tachyon Locally
+# Running Hadoop wordcount with Alluxio Locally

-First, compile Tachyon with the appropriate Hadoop version:
+First, compile Alluxio with the appropriate Hadoop version:

 ```bash
 $ mvn clean install -Dhadoop.version=<YOUR_HADOOP_VERSION>